pwilmart/PAW_pipeline/docs/Comet.md

 Here are the contents of the `Comet.bat` file:
 ```
-C:\Users\pwilmart\Proteomics_tools\Comet\comet_2017014\comet.2017014.win64.exe %*
+C:\Users\pwilmart\Proteomics_tools\Comet\comet_2016013\comet.2016013.win64.exe %*
 ```

 ---

 <a id=PATH></a>

-## Add folder to system PATH
+## Add command folder to Windows system PATH

 The path in the `Comet.bat` file should match the latest installed version of `Comet`.
-The `%*` at the end of the line passes any batch command line arguments on to the `comet.2017014.win64.exe` program.
+The `%*` at the end of the line passes any batch command line arguments on to the `comet.2016013.win64.exe` program.
 The `commands_scripts` folder contains batch files and some other utilities and has been added to the system search path.
 Any batch files located here can be executed from any Windows Command or PowerShell window, or be called from scripting languages like Python.
 For instructions on how to add a folder to the system path in Windows 10, follow [**THIS LINK**](https://stackoverflow.com/questions/44272416/how-to-add-a-folder-to-path-environment-variable-in-windows-10-with-screensho).

 When everything is in place, you can test the the `Comet.bat` file can be found by Windows.
 Open a  Command or PowerShell window (SHIFT-RIGHT-CLICK on a folder to open a shell window with the default location set to the folder) and type `Comet` at the prompt.
 You will get a usage message if everything is working correctly.